What Is Kombucha?

 Kombucha can be bottled or stored in kegs.
 If you go the latter route, you can make like our friends at commercial brewery Bootleg Bucha and dispense into growlers via a combination of growler filling station and homebrew picnic faucet.
 Or you could opt for another draft dispensing setup.
 One note of caution, however: much like coffee or wine on tap, it’s recommended that a kombucha dispensing system feature all stainless steel contacts (faucets, shanks, and couplers).
 The acidity of the beverage could erode contacts made of chrome-plated brass, resulting in off flavors.

 Kombucha should be refrigerated once it reaches proper maturity to stunt the fermentation process.
 Well chilled, it is relatively stable and can be consumed for at least a month.
 If fruits, herbs, and vegetables are left in too long, however, they could grow mold, so it is best to remove them once the mixture is properly infused with flavor.

 At KegWorks, our draft dispensing experts are happy to help you choose a kombucha dispensing system that works for your needs.
-Just give us a call at 1.888.415.2803, and we’ll make sure you’re well on your way to enjoying effervescent fermented freshness with just the pull of a faucet handle!
+Just check out our kombucha on tap page, or give us a call at 1.888.415.2803, and we’ll make sure you’re well on your way to enjoying effervescent fermented freshness with just the pull of a faucet handle!